theme-shoka-x/shokaX-docs/docs/en/guide/index.md

-# 快速上手
+# Get Start

-## 在开始之前
+## Before starting

-### 写在前面

-Due to the time constraints of the development team, there are definitely many imperfections in this document.
+Due to the time constraints of the development team, there are definitely many imperfections in the document.
 In order to give users a good Blogging experience, if you already know a bit of Hexo and ShokaX and you are offered to help in modifying the docs, welcome launching a Pull Request.

+Due to the translators' ability, there are definitely many imperfections in the translation of the document.
+If you find any translation errors in the document, welcome launching a Pull Request.

 在开始之前，你应该已经安装了如下软件：